jameshughes89/cs101/site/outline/outline.rst

 Lecture notes will be posted to the website.
 Assignments will be submitted through Moodle.

 The textbook for this class is `FREE <http://openbookproject.net/thinkcs/python/english3e/>`_ !
-Although it's free, it's amazing.

 Topics